ullahsamee/ullahsamee/README.md

 ### 📫 Like to meet me?

-Pick a slot if you'd like to meet me and chat about anything you are passionate about - but make sure to describe the agenda
+Pick a slot if you'd like to meet me and chat about protein structures or anything you are passionate about -

 <a href="https://calendly.com/sameeullah/30min" target="_blank"><img width="498" alt="meet_link" src="https://user-images.githubusercontent.com/15426564/144297439-f530f383-e73e-41e0-9914-a9b7d3f432e5.png"></a>